xiaosen7/nextjs-large-file-upload/README.md

 ## TODO

-- hash validation in chunk.
 - Concurrency number should be determined by the performance of server and browser.
+- Do not to store all chunks of a file in memory in the same time to save memory.

 ## Record of problems